-Once homogeneity had been established, two sub-samples were submitted to a number of well-recognized laboratories in order to assign a gold value by consensus testing.
-The sub-samples were drawn from 54 randomly selected jars and each laboratory received samples from two different jars.
+Once homogeneity had been established, two sub-samples were submitted to a number of well-recognized laboratories in order to assign a gold d silver values by consensus testing.
+The sub-samples were drawn from 24 randomly selected jars and each laboratory received samples from two different jars.
 Each laboratory was instructed to analyse the samples for gold using the method they believed would give the best results.
 Indicative concentration ranges were given.

 The samples were analysed for gold by all participating laboratories using fire assay followed by either gravimetric or instrument finish (AAS or ICP).
-The amount of sample used in the analyses varied between laboratories, (range 10 - 50g).